CURRENT PROGRAMS

 UKRAINE

-Despite reduced rates of maternal mortality in the past decade, Ukrainian women are still dying at an unacceptably high rate of 120 deaths per 100,000 live births.
+Despite reduced rates of maternal mortality in the past decade, Ukraine remains one of the European countries with the highest maternal mortality ratio - nearly 10 times higher than that of neighboring Poland.
 In 2018, Kybele began working with Ternopil National Medical University, The Perinatal Center, Matu i Dutuna, City Hospital #2 and multiple other regional hospitals in the Ternopil Region to increase the adoption of neuraxial techniques for C-section, support the provision of labor analgesia, and improve the birth process.
-Our approach centers on empowering local physicians to use tools that are readily available to them to provide the best care possible.
-We also work with our partners to set up master courses for local anesthesiologists, obstetricians, and neonatologists.
-Finally, we have also focused on community outreach in Ternopil to help educate the public about the possibility of safe and painless labor.
+Our approach centered on empowering local physicians to use tools that are readily available to them to provide the best care possible.
+We also worked with our partners to set up master courses for local anesthesiologists, obstetricians, and neonatologists.
+Finally, we focused on community outreach in Ternopil to help educate the public about the possibility of safe and painless labor.
+The invasion of Ukraine in 2022 has had devastating effects on women and newborns due to closures of health facilities, displacement of healthcare workers, increase in trauma cases, and psychological distress.
+Kybele responded rapidly to the Ukraine crisis, securing and deploying lifesaving equipment and medical supplies to support the care of vulnerable women and children.

 BOLIVIA